pteroctopus/fuzzmux.tmux/README.md

 - Press <kbd>Enter</kbd> to switch to the selected session
 - Press <kbd>Esc</kbd> or <kbd>Ctrl-c</kbd> to cancel

+**Note:** Session switcher doesn't have filtering since you're already at the session level.

 ### Window Switcher

 Press `prefix` + <kbd>w</kbd> to open the window switcher: